mickmister/grafana-to-csv/README.md

 ---

-Alternatively, you can run each step of the report separately for development:
+Alternatively, you can run each step of the report separately for development/debugging purposes:

 1. Gather data from Grafana, then you can examine the `data/json-out` folder for the fetched JSON data